 Elections are the ordinary means by which a political community authorizes, removes, and replaces governing leadership without violence.
 They do not make every decision wise.
 They do not purify candidates or voters.
 But they give public power a peaceful route of accountability and renewal.

 Voting is a serious civic act because it joins private judgment to public consequence.
-A vote is not merely self-expression.
+A vote is not only self-expression.
 It helps decide who will hold authority over laws, budgets, courts, agencies, appointments, public goods, taxation, enforcement, and future policy.
 Voting should be treated with more care than applause or anger.

 The common failure is to treat elections as legitimate only when one's side wins.
 Winners exaggerate mandates.
 Losers allege fraud without evidence or seek procedural tricks to undo lawful results.
 Officials manipulate access to power.
 Citizens spread claims they have not checked.
 The peaceful transfer of power becomes conditional on emotional acceptance.